 Safe Medication Practices

 The best practice is to avoid verbal orders.
 If a verbal order is the only option, spell out the drug’s name and require the receiver to document it first and then read back the entry.
-This prevents the order from being repeated back correctly but transcribed incorrectly.
+This prevents the order from being repeated correctly but transcribed incorrectly.
 Write the brand and generic names on prescriptions and include the diagnosis or indication on the prescription.
 Not only does this help a pharmacist in the case of LASA medications, but it also helps a patient to recall the purpose of each medication.

 Laser Safety

 The human eye is more vulnerable to injury than human skin, but both are susceptible to laser injury.
 Ensure that personal protective equipment appropriate for the type of laser is worn by the user, the patient, and the staff.
-Practice read back when possible and repeat back during sterile procedures with technicians and assistants, especially for laser settings.

 Whether you own the laser or use a vendor, the equipment must be maintained according to the manufacturer’s specifications.
 Keep a log of when maintenance is scheduled and performed.
-Be clear about the licensure and training needed to operate a laser, and verify that staff is properly trained.
+Be clear about the licensure and training needed to operate a laser and verify that staff is properly trained.
 Maintain evidence of licensure, certifications, and laser training in employee files.
 Adequate supervision is required when the laser treatment has been delegated to staff other than the physician.
 Check state law and scope-of-practice requirements for the level of supervision required.
 Promote a culture of safety in which staff feel comfortable asking questions if a protocol cannot be followed.

 Cosmetic/Aesthetic Services

-Almost universally, aestheticians are prohibited from performing medical treatments—which is typically defined as a treatment that breaks the outer layer of the skin.
+Almost universally, aestheticians are prohibited from performing medical treatments—which are typically defined as treatments that break the outer layer of the skin.
 Many states prohibit aestheticians from performing microneedling.
 Consult state laws and regulations to determine if aestheticians or other unlicensed individuals are permitted to perform microneedling or other medical procedures and, if permitted, whether the physician or advanced practice clinician must examine each new patient and/or be onsite.
+In some states, fee splitting is prohibited, so medical spa staff should not be compensated on a percentage of revenue arrangement for rendering medical spa services.

 Licensed Staff